Is Endocarditis Treatable?

-Blood culture tests will help in identifying the bacteria that is causing the infection.
+Blood culture tests will help identify as to what is the causative agent of your condition.
 Depending on the organism, the doctor will prescribe the best antibiotic treatment for you.

 In addition to a blood culture test, your doctor may request the following:

 - Echocardiogram.
-A test that uses sound waves to produce an image of your heart, which can help check for signs of infection.
+A test that uses sound waves to produce an image of your heart, which can help check for structure of the heart that might be affected by the infection.

 - Electrocardiogram (ECG).
 This scan can detect irregularities in your heart’s electrical activity, confirming possible damage to the heart valve.